 SOLTERRA WINERY & KITCHEN is an upscale yet cozy wine bar and eatery with Mediterranean-inspired food and tapas.
 Sit at the lively wine bar that opens to the Coast Highway, or dine amongst wine barrels in the “barrel room.”

 As with a lot of beach communities, much of the things to do in Encinitas revolve around the ocean and beaches.
 So of course you can (and should) surf, picnic, and spend hours living it up on the beach.
-So here’s some things to do in Encinitas besides surfing and beach days.
+When you need a break from the sun, here are some things to do in Encinitas besides surfing and beach days.

 THE MEDITATION GARDENS AT THE SELF-REALIZATION FELLOWSHIP are up on a bluff with gorgeous views of the coast and Swami’s break.
 Take a stroll in the gardens, or meditate amongst waterfalls and koi ponds.